The Eliza Effect is an indie band from Louisville, Kentucky.

 A fantastic documentary by Amy Berg was just released about Jeff called, "It's Never Over, Jeff Buckley".
 Check it outΒ here.

 Hello there, my name is Kalani Kordus.
 I am The Eliza Effect.
-I write the songs and record all the parts.
+I'm hoping to change that though - always looking for folks to collaborate with.
+For now, I write all the songs and record all the parts.
 Arrange, produce, mix and master them.

 I also have other projects I am working on.